AndersDeath/diary2/000-current.md

 So, we arrived to Milan smoothly.
 It was really easy because it's just 1.5 hour flight.
 It was really fast.
 We even didn't select seats because it was paible option but the flyight was really fast.
 I sat in the beginning of aircraft, Ksusha at the end.
 However everything went smoothly.
 Milan was also ok,  from place to place was really fast and convinient.
 I am fine with that.
 The apartmnet is nice but not perfect.
 But I want to say that they are ok for that price and place.
 Usually such apartments in Italy are much worse.
 Tomorrow we are going to explore the city and flying to Armenie late night.

 # 10 August - Dienstag - Milan - Yerevan - 688 Tag der Einwanderung - Heat Sunny

+Something was wrong to my stomach and I had heavy diarea for a whole nght